Buster Mottram: Politics

 While Mottram was still playing professionally, he became known for his right-wing views.
 He expressed support for the National Front, supported the policies of Enoch Powell, and applied unsuccessfully for the Conservative parliamentary candidacy in several constituencies.
+He also competed in South Africa at a time when many players were boycotting events there, leading to his appearance on a United Nations blacklist (alongside other players such as Guillermo Vilas and Billie Jean King).

-His politics strained the already tense relationship he had with the British tennis establishment, who were reportedly angry when he wrote a letter supporting Margaret Thatcher in her battles with the trades unions and signed it "on behalf of the Davis Cup team".
-Mottram subsequently formed a songwriting partnership with the black entertainer Kenny Lynch, writing the song "Average Man".
+Mottram's politics strained the already tense relationship he had with the British tennis establishment, who were reportedly angry when he wrote a letter supporting Margaret Thatcher in her battles with the trades unions and signed it "on behalf of the Davis Cup team".
+He subsequently formed a songwriting partnership with the black entertainer Kenny Lynch, writing the song "Average Man".

 In November 2008, Mottram was expelled from the UK Independence Party (UKIP) after attempting to broker an electoral pact with the British National Party.
 UKIP leader Nigel Farage said there were "no circumstances whatsoever" in which UKIP would do a deal with the BNP, declaring his party to be non-racist.